Melbourne's Apartment Market

 From June 2021 to June 2022, the City of Melbourne Local Government Area introduced stamp duty concessions (or exemptions) for unsold completed apartments.
 As the chart below shows, this incentive led to a strong uptake of apartments.
 However, once the incentive was withdrawn, demand dropped off significantly.

-It is evident that the government has a pivotal role in reactivating the market.
+It is evident that the government has a pivotal role in reactivating Melbourne's apartment market.
 By removing one or more of the taxes and charges currently imposed on these apartments, the government can help facilitate their absorption into the market.
 This approach would be beneficial for all stakeholders, including the government, developers, foreign investors and ultimately occupiers (buyers or renters), as it would act as a catalyst for new supply.

 In conclusion, government intervention is crucial to address the unsold apartment stock and support the delivery of new apartments at sustainable price points.
 Removing the existing taxes and charges would not only stimulate demand but also contribute to the long-term health of Melbourne’s apartment market.